muziejus/javascripting-english-major/_chapters/programming.md

 ---
 chapter-no: 3
 title: Programming
+summary: Control flow / If statements / Embedding JavaScript in a webpage / While and for loops
 ---

 It’s time to unlock what JavaScript can do when it’s not just a calculator.